walnuthq/madara-docs/docs/advanced/monitor_appchain.md

 ## Overview

-This quick-start guide helps you monitor your local Appchain.
+This guide helps you monitor your local Appchain.
 Please make sure you are [running a local Appchain](/quickstart/run_appchain) before continuing.

 Starting an Appchain launches multiple services.
 A few notable ones are:
 - An [orchestrator](/components/orchestrator)